igorwaw/web-selfhosting/content/nas-1.md

 Is the lack of RAID a real problem?
 The system disk is easy to backup.
 If it fails, I can replace the drive and restore the system from an image in minutes.
 And it's a home system, so the risk of some downtime is acceptable.

 ## Some assembly required

 The last time I built a PC, it had a 366 MHz CPU and 128MB of RAM and it wasn't because I used second-hand parts.
-But it's not rocket science.
+But it's not a rocket science.
 I screwed the board in, connected all the cables, turned on the power and... nothing happened.
 I checked the cables - still nothing.
 Took everything out of the case, connected only PSU to the motherboard, shorted the "power button" pins - same.
 That's what you get with the used hardware, right?